 The administration of these ministers within the diocese has been placed under the Diocesan Commission for Extraordinary Ministers of Holy Communion, with a Priest Chairman and Vice-Chairman appointed by the Bishop, and an Executive appointed by the Chairman.

 In addition, each of the thirteen deaneries is represented by one elected, extraordinary minister of Holy Communion, For convenience the deaneries are grouped into four ‘county groups’.
 In each parish, one of the extraordinary ministers acts as parish contact for communication purposes, both with the county groups and with the ministers within the parish itself.

 NEWS AND UPDATES

-During his time on earth, Our Lord taught by word and example.
-Before any major event in his life, he went to a quiet place to pray and prepare himself.
-Mindful of his example, candidates for the Extraordinary Ministry of Holy Communion meet at The Briars, Crich, Derbyshire, for a residential weekend of instruction, prayer, reflection and comradery.
+During his time on earth Our Lord taught by word and example.
+Before any major event in his life he went to a quiet place to pray and prepare himself.
+Mindful of his example candidates for the Extraordinary Ministry of Holy Communion meet at various locations throughout the diocese for a non-residential weekend of instruction, prayer, reflection and comradeship.

-The weekend commences on Friday evening and concludes with Mass on Sunday afternoon.
-Following the weekend each candidate decides whether to proceed to commissioning or not.
+Following the course each candidate decides whether to proceed to commissioning or not.